metaborg/spoofax-pie/README.md

 To build this repository, run `./gradlew buildAll` on Linux and macOS, or `gradlew.bat buildAll` on Windows.

+To run a local Eclipse instance using the Spoofax version in this repository, run `./gradlew :spoofax3.lwb.distrib.root:spoofax.lwb.eclipse:runEclipse` on Linux and macOS, or `gradlew.bat :spoofax3.lwb.distrib.root:spoofax.lwb.eclipse:runEclipse` on Windows.

 To build the documentation, see [docs/README.md](docs/README.md).

 ### Automated Builds